linux-kdevops/kdevops-history/docs/kernel-ci/kernel-ci-guest.md

 * *xfs_reflink_1024*: mkfs.xfs -f -m reflink=1,rmapbt=1, -i sparse=1, -b size=1024
 * *xfs_reflink_normapbt*: mkfs.xfs -f -m reflink=1,rmapbt=0, -i sparse=1

+etc

 The following two use an external log device for meta data, and the realtime_dev section name uses also an additional realtime device:

 * *xfs_logdev*: mkfs.xfs -f -m crc=1,reflink=0,rmapbt=0, -i sparse=0 -lsize=1g
 * *xfs_realtimedev*: mkfs.xfs -f -lsize=1g

+There is also one for the combination of the external log device and the realtime device.

 ## Verifying fstests configuration works